Williano/Color-Detection-Application/README.md

 ## Features

+* A remote database to allow users to add custom colors, delete, view and download colors.
 * Detect colors by clicking on the color in an image with your mouse
 * Get color name
 * Get RGB values of colors